Table of contents

 In today’s data-driven world, businesses rely heavily on data to make informed decisions, gain competitive advantages, and drive growth.
 To harness the full potential of data, organizations often require a robust data warehousing solution.
-In this article, I will introduce to you why this technology stack is a compelling choice and steps to build a data warehouse Data warehouse (DWH) which is likened to a “stomach”, a repository for all data of the BI system, from scratch with Apache stack.
+In this guide, you’ll learn a 7-step framework to design and implement a Data Warehouse using Apache Stack (Spark, Hadoop, Hive), including architecture design, ETL workflows, and performance best practices.

 Apache Stack is a concept commonly used to refer to a collection of open-source software and tools developed and maintained by the Apache Software Foundation (ASF).
 These tools are commonly used to build and manage web applications, network services, and online data systems.
 Here are some important pros of Apache Stack